 Uphold Exchange Withdrawal Fees

-Uphold Exhange charges USD 2.99 for withdrawals.
-When converting USD 2.99 to BTC on the date of last updating this review (5 January 2022), the result was 0.00006474 BTC, so Uphold Exchange's withdrawal fee offering is substantially below the global industry average BTC-withdrawal fee as mentioned above.
+Uphold Exchange charges USD 2.99 for withdrawals.
+When converting USD 2.99 to BTC on the date of last updating this review (23 January 2023), the result was 0.00013 BTC, so Uphold Exchange's withdrawal fee offering is substantially below the global industry average BTC-withdrawal fee as mentioned above.

 In addition to depositing cryptocurrency to the platform, Uphold Exchange also lets you deposit fiat currency.
 It allows deposits through wire transfer, credit or debit cards and has recently introduced deposits via Google Pay.
 The minimum deposit through Google Pay is USD 10 and the maximum deposit per day is capped at USD 500.
 This fiat currency on-ramp makes Uphold Exchange an easy place to start trading at for the new cryptocurrency traders out there - a so-called "entry-level exchange".